 7) Be a Great Communicator

 Every stage of house flipping requires human interaction, and that means you’ll need to develop quality communication skills to get the job done.
 We want to do business with trustworthy, likable people.
-As such, you should treat everyone—from sellers to contractors—with the respect they deserve.
+As such, you should treat everyone—from sellers, contractors and property management—with the respect they deserve.